aaroexxt/CanvasScraper/readme.md

 Where:

-- `YOUR-TOKEN` is the token access of Canvas, generated from your settings page, see below for instructions (for me, this is `https://canvas.mit.edu/profile/settings`)
+- `YOUR-TOKEN` is the token access of Canvas, generated from your settings page, see [above](#generate-canvas-api-token) for instructions (for me, this is `https://canvas.mit.edu/profile/settings`)
 - `CANVAS-DOMAIN` the Canvas domain where files will be downloaded.

 You should be prompted with a list of available courses to download from, if it's just a few classes make sure you include the `--all` flag to ensure it's all classes and not just favorites.